the-nix-way/nome/README.md

 3. Run `direnv allow` to activate the shell environment.

 In cases where this template doesn't provide enough granularity, I create a `flake.nix` from scratch.
 Over time, however, I hope to add personal templates that get me ever closer to not needing to hand-craft my Nix logic.

+An important side effect of building tools to provide project-specific environments is that I've begun to slowly phase out global executables in favor of project-specific ones.
+Some tools do truly need to be globally available, such as Git, jq, curl, and wget, but others don't.
+Tools like Go, cargo, mix (Elixir), and Node.js are _all_ project specific.
 ## Nix helper functions

 * `getHomeDirectory {username}`